Leibniz Universität Hannover

-Muhammad Nabeel is working as a postdoctoral researcher in the AI4Networks Research Center at the University of Oklahoma (Tulsa, OK, USA).
+Muhammad Nabeel is working as a postdoctoral researcher at the Leibniz Universität Hannover (Hannover, Germany).
 He was born in Kuwait in 1990.
 He received his B.Sc. degree in Electrical Engineering with majors in Communications from the University of Engineering & Technology (Peshawar, Pakistan), M.Sc. degree in Electrical Engineering from the National University of Computer & Emerging Sciences (Islamabad, Pakistan), and Ph.D. degree in Computer Science from the Paderborn University (Paderborn, Germany) in 2011, 2013, and 2019, respectively.
-Earlier, he was working as a researcher in the Distributed Embedded Systems Group (CCS Labs) at the Paderborn University.
-His research is mainly focused on improving the communication reliability in ultra-low power wireless networks.
+Earlier, he was working as a postdoctoral research fellow at the University of Oklahoma (Tulsa, OK, US).
+His current research interests include testing and experimentation of beyond 5G networks.

-- Muhammad Nabeel and Falko Dressler, "Turning Sensor Networks into Distributed Antenna Arrays for Improved Communication Performance," IEEE Communications Magazine, vol. 57 (9), pp. 100-105, September 2019.
+Muhammad Nabeel and Falko Dressler, "Turning Sensor Networks into Distributed Antenna Arrays for Improved Communication Performance," IEEE Communications Magazine, vol. 57 (9), pp. 100-105, Sept.
+2019.

 Muhammad Nabeel, Vishal Kumar Singh, and Falko Dressler, "Efficient Data Gathering for Decentralized Diversity Combining in Heterogeneous Sensor Networks," in IEEE Wireless Communications and Networking Conference (WCNC 2019), Marrakech, Morocco: IEEE, Apr.
 2019.